trailofbits/polytracker/README.md

 These artifacts can be inspected and manipulated by the `polytracker` tool on the host system.
 The artifacts are documented [here.](docs/ARTIFACTS.md)

-The optional `POLYTRACE` enviornment variable can be set to `POLYTRACE=1` to produce a basic-block level trace of the program.
+The optional `POLYTRACE` environment variable can be set to `POLYTRACE=1` to produce a basic-block level trace of the program.
 This trace data will be included in the output JSON file under the "`trace`" key.

 ## Creating custom ignore lists from pre-built libraries

 Attempting to build large software projects can be time consuming, especially older/unsupported ones.
 It's even more time consuming to try and modify the build system such that it supports changes, like dfsan's/our instrumentation.

 There is a script located in `polytracker/scripts` that you can run on any ELF library and it will output a list of functions to ignore.
 We use this when we do not want to track information going through a specific library like libpng, or other sub components of a program.
 The `Dockerfile-listgen.demo` exists to build common open source libraries so we can create these lists.

 This script is a slightly tweaked version of what DataFlowSanitizer has, which focuses on ignoring system libraries.
 The original script can be found in `dfsan_rt`.

 ## Current Status and Known Issues